 Some medical field stakeholders argue that rural rotations should be made compulsory and should be part of every medical student’s curriculum.
 They argue this move would encourage others who would ordinarily have never thought of pursuing a career in rural medicine.
 Another essential aspect of rural rotations for most people has been the gratifying experience.
 By interacting daily with the community, one gets to know them better on a personal level.
 In contrast, doctors and patients can’t build the same level of trust and confidence in an urban setting.
 A single physician can change the healthcare system of an entire rural community.

 As a result of physicians’ historic shortage in rural areas, the workload may be a bit intensive at first.
 As a rural medicine practitioner, you must contend with the considerable workload as you are often the only medical resource in the area.
 Physicians need to manage their work effectively to avoid burnout.
-Having a physician assistant to help is also a crucial way of managing your workload.
+Having a physician assistant to help is also crucial to managing your workload.

-So prevalent and persistent has this problem been that government has had no choice but to pass legislation on the issue.
-In 2010 the Patient Protection and Affordable Care Act was passed.
+This problem has been so prevalent and persistent that the government has had no choice but to pass legislation on the issue.
+In 2010, the Patient Protection and Affordable Care Act was passed.
 It attempted to even out the imbalance that is witnessed in rural medicine.
 The imbalance, however, can also present opportunities for many medical graduates.
-If you are an adventurous kind that loves the allure of far-flung places, then such a posting should be ideal for you.
+If you are adventurous and love the allure of far-flung places, then such a posting should be ideal for you.
 There are certainly some benefits to practicing medicine in a rural setting.

 The Benefits of Practicing Rural Medicine